Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: The conversations are very interesting.

 A: Well, in my hot tub, I had a, you know, it was a Greek tub, big tub, ten feet in diameter.
 And then I had an area to sit on here and then the open pit in here.
 So I would have my feet on the seat over that side and my head on this side.
 And my body wouldn't be touching anything in between.
 And I would sleep that way.
 But my head was always this much underwater.
 I would just think with the snorkel, it could be all underwater.
 I just filled the hot tub a little bit more.
 It would have been great.

-Q: Do you have a question?
-Yeah, if you eat something that's not organic, if you eat lots of fat with it, lots of butter, cream, will that absorb?
+Do you have a question?

+Q: Yeah, if you eat something that's not organic, if you eat lots of fat with it, lots of butter, cream, will that absorb?

 A: Some of it.

 Q: Not all of it?

 A: No, not all of it.
 Now, there were some laboratories that actually came in about two, three months ago that showed that organic food had five times more pesticides and garbage on it than non-organic food.

+Q: How could that be?

-That means that people are like the Bushes, like who bought, you know, and own Whole Foods, [unintelligible] andd the Bush family of Texas.
+A: That means that people are like the Bushes, like who bought, you know, and own Whole Foods Trust, the Bass and the Bush family of Texas.
 They are propagandizing.
 They are poisoning you purposely.
 They are going out and finding the worst foods, saying they are organic to feed, to destroy those people who have intelligent minds.
 Remember, when Bush was involved in Nicaragua, El Salvador, and in Cambodia, what did they do?
 They went around and killed all the professors.
 Anybody who had intelligence, who could think, they got rid of the thinking class.
 Now you go to Cambodia, you got a bunch of cowboys who don't have wisdom.
 There are not many old people there who knew anything.
 That's a really weird country.
 You got kids with no sense of wisdom running a country.
 And all they do is just, they'll do the bidding of anything the American government wants, the CIA, they'll do anything that they want, which means in corporate hands.
 So, they're dumbing you down.
 You people who know about organic, they're dumbing you down.
 So, I don't trust any organic food from Whole Foods.
 Only thing that I will ever buy from Whole Foods is Gerolsteiner or Apollonaris water, or their all grass-fed beef, because when I taste it, it is all grass-fed.
 You can't have anything that tastes like venison, except for all grass-fed beef.

 Q: Their cucumbers are okay because it's not wax.
 I bought the cucumber there.